-In this project, we at the Center for Climate Science are using climate, vegetation, and fire observations and models to answer critical questions for California’s future: Under climate change, what will happen to forests?
+In the California Ecosystem Futures project, we at the Center for Climate Science and our colleagues are using climate, vegetation, and fire observations and models to answer critical questions for California’s future: Under climate change, what will happen to forests?
 How will fire risk change?
 How will climate, forest, and fire changes interact with and exacerbate one another — and what can we do to prepare?

 From 2011 to 2015, California experienced a drought of historic severity, thanks to a persistent lack of precipitation and extreme warmth.
 The drought was bracketed by two extremely wet years in 2010 and 2016, and was accompanied by unprecedented tree death and wildfire in California’s wildlands.
 As a result, the 2017 fire season is shaping up to be one of the worst in modern history.